 Your Atlanta Workers Comp Lawyer May Be Able to Get Your Claim Approved

-If you’re eligible for workers compensation, your Atlanta workers comp lawyer will help you file your claim.
+If you’re eligible for workers’ compensation, your Atlanta workers comp lawyer will help you file your claim.
 They’ll do whatever they can to make sure you receive the benefits you deserve.
 However, there are times when an employer chooses to deny an employee’s claim.

-- They don’t think you got hurt on the job
+- They don’t think you got hurt on the job.

-- You were under the influence of drugs or alcohol at the time of your workplace accident
+- You were under the influence of drugs or alcohol at the time of your workplace accident.

-- You didn’t report the accident in a timely fashion
+- You didn’t report the accident in a timely fashion.

-- You refuse to be treated by a state-approved workers comp doctor
+- You refuse to be treated by a state-approved workers comp doctor.

-- You are caught working at another job while collecting benefits
+- You are caught working at another job while collecting benefits.

-- You must participate in your medical treatment
+- You must participate in your medical treatment.

 As long as you meet these requirements, your claim should be approved.

-Certain Categories of Workers Are Not Entitled to Workers Compensation Benefits
+Certain Categories of Workers Are Not Entitled to Workers’ Compensation Benefits

 - Domestic servants

-- railroad workers
+- Railroad workers

-- federal employees
+- Federal employees

-- seasonal workers
+- Farm workers

-- temporary workers
+- Temporary workers

-- independent contractors
+- Independent contractors

 Your Workers Compensation Attorney in Atlanta May Be Able to Sue Your Employer Directly

-As stated above, if you aren’t eligible for workers compensation, you may have standing to sue your employer.
+As stated above, if you aren’t eligible for workers’ compensation, you may have standing to sue your employer.
 There are also a few other situations in which you can sue your employer directly for damages.
 These cases are few and far between.
 In fact, over the years, our Atlanta workers comp lawyers have only seen a handful of these accounts.

 When it comes to gross negligence or recklessness, you have to show that the other party acted without any care for the safety of others.
 It comes pretty close to showing intent.
-When you first meet with your workers compensation attorney in Atlanta, they will let you know if you have the right to sue your employer for damages.
-In the case that you can sue, your Atlanta workers comp lawyer will demand the following:
+When you first meet with your workers’ compensation attorney in Atlanta, they will let you know if you have the right to sue your employer for damages.

-- medical bills and future medical bills
+- Medical bills and future medical bills

-- property damage
+- Property damage

-- lost wages
+- Lost wages

-- lost future income
+- Lost future income

-- pain and suffering
+- Pain and suffering

-Your Workers Compensation Attorney in Atlanta Will Do Their Best to Get You the Compensation You Deserve
+Your Workers’ Compensation Attorney in Atlanta Will Do Their Best to Get You the Compensation You Deserve

 If you don’t have an Atlanta workers comp lawyer, your employer and their insurance company will try to take advantage of you.
 They figure that once you realize your claim has been denied, you’ll accept the denial as a final decision and walk away.
 However, once they find out there is an attorney involved, they may change their tune.

 Since we offer all new clients a free consultation, it’s in your best interest to contact our office today.
 You don’t want to wait too long to meet with an attorney.
 The more time that goes by, the harder it will be to successfully appeal your claim.
 And, if you do need to sue your employer directly, you don’t want to run up against the statute of limitations deadline.

-Since the consultation is free, and since we charge no money upfront, you have no reason to at least meet with a skilled workers compensation attorney in Atlanta.
+Since the consultation is free, and since we charge no money upfront, you have no reason to at least meet with a skilled workers’ compensation attorney in Atlanta.